glihm/starknet-messaging-dev/README.md

    # Same here, try to consume a message sent with a struct inside.
    forge script script/ConsumeMessage.s.sol:Struct --broadcast -vvvv --rpc-url ${ETH_RPC_URL}
    ```

+And that's it!

+With those examples, you can now try your own messaging contracts, mostly to ensure that your serialization/deserialization
+of arguments between solidity and cairo is done correctly.